 1 - Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest turbidity measurement for 2014 was 0.12 NTU which occurred on multiple days in 2014.
+Our highest turbidity measurement for 2017 was 0.28 NTU which occurred on 8/6/17.
 State regulations require that turbidity must always be below 1.0 NTU.
-The regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
+Also, the regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
+As you see in the above table, we met the turbidity performance standard requirements throughout 2017.

-2 - Our highest average monthly distribution turbidity measurement of 0.27 NTU occurred in March 2014.
+2 - Our highest average monthly distribution turbidity measurement of 0.12 NTU occurred in September 2017.
 This value is below the turbidity standard of 5 NTU assigned to our system.

 3 - The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, ten samples were collected at your water system and the 90th percentile value was the second highest value, 181 ug/l.
+In this case, ten samples were collected at your water system and the 90th percentile value was the second highest value, 167 ug/l.
 The action level for copper was not exceeded at any of the sites tested.

-4 - The 90th percentile level for lead was 3.5 ug/l.
-None of the ten sites exceeded the action level of 15 ug/l.
+4 - The 90th percentile level for lead was 3 ug/l.
+None of the sites exceeded the action level of 15 ug/l.